 All Texas insurance policies are also required to include uninsured and underinsured motorist coverage, though drivers aren’t required to accept it.
 If you don’t want this coverage included in your policy, you must tell the company in writing.

-If you’re caught driving without the required insurance coverage, you could be subject to a fine between $175 and $350 for the first offense.
+If you’re caught driving without the required insurance coverage, you could be subject to a fine of several hundred dollars.
 You’ll also face higher penalties for second and subsequent offenses, including 180-day vehicle impoundment and a requirement that you provide financial responsibility to have your car released.
 You’ll be on the hook for the impoundment fees.

 As we mentioned, Texas drivers pay car insurance rates that are higher than the national average.
 As a result, you’re probably looking for ways to save on insurance.
 Below are a few strategies you can use to get cheap car insurance in San Antonio:

 Shop around.
 Even though all insurance companies consider the same factors when setting insurance rates, you still may end up with a very different quote from one company to the next.
 It’s important to shop around for quotes to ensure you’re getting the most affordable rate for the coverage you need.